 - provides an opportunity to make legal, financial and care plans while the affected individual is still capable

 - may reduce health care costs by delaying placement in a nursing home

 Two domains within the Public Health Road Map encourage public health officials to undertake efforts to educate the public and medical community about the warning signs of Alzheimer's disease and the benefits of early detection.

-Three Things the Public Health Community Can Do Now on Early Detection
+Three things the Public Health Community can do

 1: On your agency’s website, post information about and link to our 10 Warning Signs of Alzheimer's page and the Medicare Annual Wellness Benefit (PDF).

 2: Send information to health care providers on assessing cognition.